AGordiGuerrero/LittleSmartSun/README.md

 - Cheap LDR to measure the amount of ambient light.

-- Both the timer and the light threshold detector can be disable with an ON/OFF switch.
+- Both the timer and the light threshold detector can be disabled with ON/OFF switches.

-- Light threshold, sunrise and sunset times are selected with simple potentiometers.
+- Light threshold, sunrise, and sunset times are selected with simple potentiometers.

 **Controls**